The following contraceptive options appear in alphabetical order.

 Extra Protection (for pregnancy prevention)

 For vaginal sex, another option is to use a vaginal condom to prevent pregnancy, HIV/AIDS and other sexually transmitted infections.
-Women can insert the female condom ahead of time which allows for more spontaneity.
-To insert the female condom, find a comfortable position.
+This condom can be inserted ahead of time which allows for more spontaneity.
+To insert the condom, find a comfortable position.
 Try standing with one foot up on a chair or sit with knees apart or squat down.
 Ensure the inner ring is at the bottom (closed) end of the pouch.
 Hold the pouch with the open end hanging down.
 While holding the outside of the pouch, squeeze the inner ring between your thumb and middle finger.
 With your other hand, spread the labia of the vagina open and insert the squeezed end of the condom into opening.
 Now push the inner ring and the pouch the rest of the way up past the pubic bone.
 Its also important that the outside ring lies against the outer labia.
 To remove, squeeze and twist the outer ring to keep the sperm inside the pouch.
 Gently pull out the pouch and discard in the trash; do not flush down the toilet.

 Spermicide is inserted close to the cervix within 30 minutes of intercourse.
 Use a new application for each act of intercourse or if there is a delay of intercourse for more than 30 minutes after application.
 Because spermicides are not very effective in preventing pregnancy they should only be used with another form of contraception such as a condom.